-For the Years Ended

-December 31,

-2023 2022 % Change

-Cost of revenues:

-Technology systems \$ 4,352,247 \$ 8,376,649 -48%

-Services and consulting 1,810,070 1,887,614 -4%

-Total cost of revenues \$ 6,162,317 \$ 10,264,263 -40%
+For the Years Ended December 31, 2024 2023 % Change Cost of revenues: .
+Technology systems \$ 2,818,078 \$ 4,352,247 -35% Services and consulting 3,993,592 1,810,070 121% Total cost of revenues \$ 6,811,670 \$ 6,162,317 11%

-Cost of revenues largely comprises equipment, certain fixed labor and overhead necessary to support the implementation of new systems and support and maintenance of existing systems.
-Cost of revenues on technology systems decreased during the period compared to the equivalent period in 2022 in-line with the decline in project revenues.
-The decline in costs generally follows the same trend as project revenues year-over-year as a result of an overall timing difference of major project work related to the substantial completion of two freight Railcar Inspection Portals and subsequent progression of procurement and manufacturing for the transit-focused RIPs compared to the equivalent period in 2023 where the Company continued to progress into the advanced stages of procurement and manufacturing of the transit-focused RIPs, which it anticipates completing during 2024.
+Cost of revenues primarily includes inventory, shipping, certain fixed labor and overhead and allocated depreciation and amortization as applicable necessary to support the implementation of new systems and support and maintenance of existing systems.
+Cost of revenues on technology systems decreased during the period compared to the equivalent period in 2023 in-line with the decline in project revenues.
+The decline in costs generally follows the same year-over-year trend as project revenues due to timing differences in major project work.
+This is primarily related to the procurement and manufacturing of transit-focused RIPs.
+As we near the end of the manufacturing cycle and begin preparations for field installation in 2025, the cost of revenues for technology systems decreases accordingly.
+In contrast, during the same period in 2023, the Company was still progressing through the advanced stages of procurement and manufacturing for these RIPs.
+Completion is expected in late 2025 or early 2026, depending on customer-related constraints for track access.

-These internal costs are being recognized against project and support revenues with a similar reduction in costs previously recognized for research and development, engineering and internal support.
+These internal costs of revenue noted above are being recognized against project and support revenues with a similar reduction in costs previously recognized for research and development, engineering and internal support.
 The project costs reflect subsequent allocations of fixed costs related to the staff and departmental costs associated with procurement, manufacturing and installation of RIP installations.
-As such, in 2023, this fixed component contributed to a negative margin on the Technology systems revenues.
-In concert with this, there is a continued focus on construction costs and savings through efficiency, but the Company has elected to retain its key employees in anticipation of expected sales growth in technology systems and services in 2024 and beyond.
+As such, in 2024, this fixed component contributed to a negative margin on the technology systems revenues.
+In concert with this, there is a continued focus on construction costs and savings through efficiency, and there were some targeted staff reductions during 2024.
+However, the Company has elected to retain its key employees in anticipation of expected sales growth in technology systems and services in 2025 and beyond.

-Cost of revenues decreased on services and consulting year-over-year.
-The decrease in costs was a result of one-time services performed in 2022, related to major site maintenance and repairs for a single customer slightly offset by additional services costs related to the completion of two new freight portals in early 2023.
+The cost of revenues increased on services and consulting year-over-year.
+The increase in costs is primarily due to \$1,569,311 in amortization expense of the intangible asset related to a nonmonetary transaction, which was not present in 2023.
+The Company also generated \$921,562 in services and consulting revenue from power consulting work, which was provided at cost, further increasing the cost of revenues for services and consulting, which was also not present in 2023.
 The Company continues to put into service additional artificial intelligence algorithms and maintenance and support services which are high margin and represent only marginal increases in the requisite costs to deliver these services.